THE DEFINITIVE

 Better understand your audience’s expectations

-To convert more visitors, you likely need to improve the way you’re engaging your visitor.
-This might mean you need to change the copy or design, offer a new lead magnet, or make the conversion process easier and more streamlined.
+To convert more visitors, you likely need to improve the way you’re engaging your visitors.
+This might mean you need to change your copy or design, offer a new lead magnet, or make the conversion process easier and more streamlined.

 Conversion optimization is an opportunity to create a better user experience from start to finish.
 When the experience is better, the user is more likely to convert.
 If they convert, they’re engaging with your brand more.
 It becomes a positive cycle of conversion and growth.